- Current students

 - Provide a curriculum vitae (CV) that shows evidence of employment as a registered nurse for at least one year;

-- A written recommendation (from within the last 12 months) from the Nursing Council of New Zealand (NCNZ) approving your qualification and outlining the requirement to complete a CAP programme;
+- A written recommendation (from within the last 24 months) from the Nursing Council of New Zealand (NCNZ) approving your qualification and outlining the requirement to complete a Competence Assessment CAP programme;

-- Certified copies of two forms of ID (one must be your passport and valid visa, with an appropriate letter to allow entry into the clinical workplace);
+- Certified copies of two forms of ID (one must be your passport and valid visa.

 - Self-declaration of criminal conviction(s) and any medical condition(s) (submitted electronically);